iai-group/umap2025-convstyles/README.md

 ## Summary

-Conversational recommender systems (CRSs) provide users with an interactive means to express preferences and receive real-time personalized recommendations.
-The success of these systems is heavily influenced by the preference elicitation process.
+Conversational recommender systems (CRSs) let users express preferences interactively and receive real‑time personalized recommendations.
+Their success depends heavily on preference elicitation.
+While prior work has focused on what to ask, little is known about how broader interaction patterns—tone, pacing, and proactiveness affect task success.

-While existing research mainly focuses on what questions to ask during preference elicitation, there is a notable gap in understanding what role broader interaction patterns including tone, pacing, and level of proactiveness play in supporting users in completing a given task.
-This study investigates the impact of different conversational styles on preference elicitation, task performance, and user satisfaction with CRSs.
+We ran a controlled experiment in scientific‑paper recommendation, contrasting two conversational styles:

-We conducted a controlled experiment in the context of scientific literature recommendation, contrasting two distinct conversational styles, high involvement (fast paced, direct, and proactive with frequent prompts) and high considerateness (polite and accommodating, prioritizing clarity and user comfort) alongside a flexible experimental condition where users could switch between the two.
+  * High involvement - fast paced, direct and highly proactive
-Our results indicate that adapting conversational strategies based on user expertise and allowing flexibility between styles can enhance both user satisfaction and the effectiveness of recommendations in CRSs.
+  * High considerateness - polite and accommodating, prioritizing clarity and user comfort

-## Overview
+Participants also experienced a flexible condition in which they could switch between styles.
+Results show that adapting style to user expertise, and letting users switch, improves both satisfaction and recommendation quality.

-A table overview of the distinct style features.
+## Conversational‑style criteria

 | **Criteria**               | **High Involvement**  | **High Considerateness** |
 |----------------------------|-----------------------|--------------------------|